 Table of Contents

-- What Is Positive Reinforcement
+- What Is Positive Reinforcement?

 - Positive and Negative Reinforcement

-- Positive Reinforcement in Parenting
+- Positive Reinforcement for Kids

-What Is Positive Reinforcement
+What Is Positive Reinforcement?

 Positive Reinforcement Examples

-Here are some examples of positive reinforcement.
+Here are some examples of positive reinforcement used in everyday life.

-|Before reinforcement||A dog doesn’t react to trainer’s hand gesture|
+|Before reinforcement,||a dog didn’t react to the trainer’s hand gesture.|

-|Target behavior||Whenever the trainer raises his hand, the dog also raises his paw|
+|Target behavior is||whenever the trainer raises his hand, the dog also raises his paw.|

 Positive reinforcement works on adults, too.
 Companies often use bonuses as incentives for workers to spend more time and energy on their job.

-|Before reinforcement||Project is not being completed as quickly as the boss would like|
+|Before reinforcement,||workers didn’t finish their work as quickly as the boss would like.|

-Differences Between Positive and Negative Reinforcement
+The Differences Between Positive and Negative Reinforcement

 So what are the differences between positive and negative reinforcement?

-In psychology, positive and negative do not indicate the quality of the reinforcers.
+In psychology, positive and negative do not represent the quality of the reinforcers.
 Instead, positive refers to adding a stimulus, while negative refers to subtracting a stimulus.

-Positive Reinforcement in Parenting
+Positive Reinforcement for Kids

-Examples of positive reinforcement in parenting:
+Examples of positive reinforcement in parenting are:

 Positive Reinforcement in the Classroom

-Nowadays, many teachers utilize positive reinforcement in their classrooms to control or change students’ behavior.
+Many teachers also use positive reinforcement in their classrooms to control or change students’ behavior.
 Behavior charts are familiar classroom fixtures that serve as a form of positive reinforcement.

 Avoiding punishment is a welcome change for both students and teachers.
 There is less of a power struggle, and since students are more receptive to positive reinforcement, this method seems to yield excellent results in a school setting.